Natural Hazard Risks in San Jose, CA

 - •Estimated annual loss of $5M from this hazard type

-- •6 events on record in proximity
+- •11 events recorded in proximity in recent decades

 Extreme Heat Risk